 Select the Move Up button to the right of the text cell to move it above the code cell.

 Author your Context to describe and motivate the project using Markdown.
-Please see this article for an example of Context within a notebook.

 Add Sample Code

 Add code to the existing code cell.
 This will appear when learners start the project, so typically imports required libraries and possibly reads in data as a variable.

 Once you have finished authoring your Workspace, click on File in the top-left, then "Download workspace".

 This will download a zipped folder containing your notebook and all uploaded files.

 Please note that your Workspace must contain code in a notebook rather than a script.